Regulators and Power Supplies » Step-Up (Boost) Voltage Regulators » U3V40x Step-Up Voltage Regulators »

 The regulator is enabled by default: a 30 kΩ pull-up resistor on the board connects the EN pin to VIN.
 The enable pin can be driven low (under 0.4 V) to disable the regulator and put the board into a low-power state.
-However, please note that due to their standard boost regulator topology, the U3V40Fx family of regulators has , so the input voltage will pass directly through to VOUT when the regulator is disabled.
+However, please note that due to their standard boost regulator topology, the U3V40Fx family of regulators has no way of disconnecting power from the load, so the input voltage will pass directly through to VOUT when the regulator is disabled.
 The quiescent current draw is typically under 2 mA with no load (see the quiescent current graph below).

 By adding a resistor R between EN and GND, it is possible to set a precise low-VIN cutoff threshold.
 The following equations show the relationship between the cutoff voltage in volts and R in kΩ:

 ``R = (text(36.9)) / (V_text(cutoff ) – 1.38)``

 The connections are labeled on the back side of the PCB and are arranged with a 0.1″ spacing along the edge of the board for compatibility with solderless breadboards, connectors, and other prototyping arrangements that use a 0.1″ grid.
 You can solder wires directly to the board or solder in either the 6×1 straight male header strip or the 6×1 right-angle male header strip that is included.